Good planning is a hallmark of a transparent appointment process.

 Boards should have an ongoing process for identifying, developing, or seeking the skills they will need to meet the challenges they face in the foreseeable future.
 Feedback from the chair should be factored into the board appointment process.
 A key element is to achieve a balance between the ideas and approaches those new members can bring and the value that comes from retaining the experience of existing members.
 Staggering the terms of office of board members helps to ensure a core of experience is always available.

-Succession planning for board chairs is likely to attract greater attention from ministers: for instance, whether a future prospective candidate for the chair should first serve a term as board member.
+Succession planning for board chairs is likely to attract greater attention from Ministers: for instance, whether a future prospective candidate for the chair should first serve a term as board member.
 Equally important is timing, as announcing a new board chair too 'soon' may hinder the current board's ability to make decisions, however there may be circumstances where announcements may be appropriate.

 Issues concerning new boards